Microsoft Defender vs. Bitdefender 2024: Which Does It Better?

 When looking at either of these security products, the biggest issue with testing was a few false positives.
 False positives occur when an antivirus program flags something as being potentially dangerous, even if it isn’t.
 This can be annoying, but it doesn’t pose a security risk.

-It’s worth noting that anything your antivirus software flags as potentially dangerous should be examined by support before you manually allow it to be installed.
-Unless you’re absolutely certain the file trying to execute is good, it’s better to wait for confirmation than to accidentally release malware or a virus onto your computer.
+It’s worth noting that anything your internet security solution flags as potentially dangerous should be examined by support before you manually allow it to be installed.
+Unless you’re absolutely certain the file trying to execute is good, it’s better to wait for confirmation than to release malware or a virus onto your computer accidentally.

 Winner: Tie.
 Each provider had solid protection with minor issues that wouldn’t compromise your overall security.